dobias14/BigFileFinder/README.md

 ![Screen2.png](https://github.com/dobias14/BigFileFinder/blob/master/Screen2.png)

-*Screen with selected folders and picker with number of files to be filtred.
+*Screen with selected folders and picker with number of files to be filtered.
 Below that is result of the search*

 * * *